muschellij2/CZI/index.md

 ## Adding new packages

 There are a number of packages that exist in R for imaging, but are only hosted on GitHub or both GitHub/CRAN.
 We reach out to these authors whenever we find those packages, but the effort is not always formalized.
-Thus, we use R Documetation (https://www.rdocumentation.org/), which aggregates packages from all major R repositories to identify packages that are imaging-related and reach out to maintainers.
+Thus, we use R Documentation (https://www.rdocumentation.org/), which aggregates packages from all major R repositories to identify packages that are imaging-related and reach out to maintainers.
 Along with the every-other-month call above, we believe these steps will increase the number (and hopefully the diversity) of developers and the number of contributions of developers.
 We will count the number of package updates in our backend.

 ## Hands on tutorial

 Either on site in Baltimore, at a remote site, or at an imaging conference, one in-person, hands-on tutorial will be given by John Muschelli.
-This tutorial will be used to create an online course that will be either hosted on LeanPub or Coursera.
+This tutorial will be used to create an online course that will be either hosted on Leanpub or Coursera.

 # Refactor the Neuroconductor framework